-The EUROASTAT data on mean expenditures are aggregated data tables based on micro data from Household Budget Surveys (HBS) in Member States.
+The EUROSTAT data on mean expenditures are aggregated data tables based on micro data from Household Budget Surveys (HBS) in Member States.
 The most recent HBS survey data available are from 2005.
 Because more recent data than 2005 are likely to be disseminated at a later stage of, possibly after, this analysis, the 2005 data will be used.
 Despite continuous improvements in creating consistency between the HBS surveys in each Member State, important differences in methodology still remain, making an analysis at EU level difficult and not possible within the scope of this project.
 Therefore, we will make use of the aggregates (consistent) expenditure tables available on the EUROSTAT website.

 The tables contain the mean consumption expenditures by (COICOP) product group, by country and by several other indicators.
-The data are in EURO, representing the average monetary value that a population is spending on a certain product group.
+The data will be in PPS (artificial currency which corrects for price differences between countries), representing the average monetary value that a population is spending on a certain product group.